dpetitti1/4631s2022/Room8s_app/README.txt

 The rest of the app is self-explanatory

 My app was designed to create an area for roommates to come rogether in order to organize group needs in order to have sufficent living.
-It allows its users to create lists for shopping and other household items needed.
-I had trouble creating a chat so I just attached an image there.
+I had trouble creating a chat so I just attached an image there - this is somethingI plan to work on when I take part 2 of this course.
+The app is supposed to have a social aspect to it as well, which I haven't been able to add in yet.
+This is what differentiates it from other typical roommate apps.